The page covers:

 (left) Detail of the fašade with the eagles of Cardinal Borghese (one of them is shown also in the image used as background for this page) and the symbol of the Trinitarian Order; (right) decoration of the portico with the symbol of the Trinitarian Order and the chains making reference to its action to ransom Christian slaves

 In 1847 Pope Pius IX assigned S. Grisogono to the Trinitarians, who removed the coats of arms of Cardinal Borghese from the fašade and the side entrance and replaced them with a red and blue cross, the symbol of their order.
 Red indicates the divine nature of Christ and blue the human one.
 The church is still officiated by Trinitarian fathers.
+Today the mission of the order is to deal with new and old forms of slavery and to offer a service of mercy and redemption to the oppressed.

 (left) Baptismal hall; (right) long "corridor"

 That the church stood upon an earlier one was already known at Vasi's time, but only in 1907 it was possible to undertake a limited excavation campaign and to identify some ancient walls.
 Other excavations were made in the 1920s.
 Archaeologists however had to limit their work in order not to endanger the stability of the church.
-A hall to the side of what presumably was the apse of the early basilica might have been a fullonica, a cloth cleansing establishment; one of its basins was eventually used for full immersion baptisms.
+A hall to the side of what presumably was the apse of the early church might have been in origin a fullonica, a cloth cleansing establishment; one of its basins was eventually used for immersion baptisms.

 Xth century frescoes in the long "corridor": (left) St. Benedict heals the leper, an event reported by St. Gregory the Great; (right) decoration of the lower part of the walls